Getting the most out of your new Pastel Grunge look.

 Courtney Love on the cover of a 90s Rolling Stone

 Nina Gordon and Louise Post of Veruca Salt, a fantastic 90s band.
 (Seriously, if you haven’t heard of them, check out “Volcano Girls” and “Seether”)

 And an easy, cheap(er) way to add contrast is with some simple dark lipstick, especially if you decide to go with pastel hair and light/minimal eye makeup.
 Dark lips will really make everything POP and black lips especially will give you more of a gothic edge.

-4. Rediscover Doc Martens
+4. Rediscover Combat Boots

 Alright, just pastel shoes in general!

-Doc Martens are the grunge standard but if you’re like me—someone who finds them too clunky on her tiny feet and who lives in a climate not particularly well-suited for boots—then you can substitute the Docs for a pair of pastel Converses — they’ve gotten in on the trend as well.
+Doc Martens are the grunge standard but if you’re like me—someone who finds them too clunky on her tiny feet and who lives in a climate not particularly well-suited for boots—then you can substitute the Docs for a pair of pastel Converses shoes — they’ve gotten in on the trend as well.

 Or are you more of a ballet flats person?
 Luckily, ballet flats and pastel colors go perfectly together.
 And don’t be concerned about ballet flats or heels not being considered “grunge.”
 With fashion, you don’t want to look like you’ve copied your look out of a textbook.
 Be original, let your own tastes shine through—if that means eschewing Docs for light and breezy flats, go for it.

 Perhaps not totally practical for those living in colder regions, but crop tops were a 90s staple.
 Combine them with other iconic 90s fashion trends–holographic elements, rips, band shirts, melted graphics—and you’re on your way to shine your new look!